Top 10 Highest Mountains in Nepal

 • Karna Rana

-Are you wondering, what are the Top 10 Highest Mountains in Nepal?
+Are you wondering, What are the Top 10 Highest Mountains in Nepal?
 Nepal accommodates a large part of the stunning Himalayas, the highest mountain range in the world.
-Thus, Nepal has gained the name "The Land of Himalayas" as almost 800 km of the central section of the Himalayas reside in Nepal's small landlocked country.
-Where out of the 14 world's highest mountains, 8 are located in Nepal, five in Pakistan, and one in Tibet, China.
+Thus, Nepal has gained the name "The Land of the Himalayas," as almost 800 km of the central section of the Himalayas reside in Nepal's small, landlocked country.
+Out of the 14 world's highest mountains, 8 are located in Nepal, five in Pakistan, and one in Tibet, China.

 Inside the beautiful country of Nepal reside 1310 mountain peaks.
-Thus, it does not a surprise that Nepal is home to eight of the fourteen highest mountains, with a height of over 8000m.
+Thus, it is not a surprise that Nepal is home to eight of the fourteen highest mountains, with a height of over 8000 m.

 Table of Contents